darey-io/globomantics-vagrant/README.md

 - Redshift

 ## Consul Cluster
-I use VMs for the Consul cluster.
+At the moment, I am using VMs for the Consul Server cluster.
 My desired configuration is to ultimately use kubernetes for consul.
 But for now, lets stick with the VMs.

 ## OS on all nodes:
 - Distributor ID: Ubuntu